-Figure 8.
-Cascading of two single pulses with (a) an inadequate overlapping distance, and (b) an appropriate overlapping distance. (c) Cascading of multiple single pulses using pulse energy of $30 \ \mu$ J. The above three figures have been adjusted to the same scale.
+FIG. 10.
+Cascading of two single pulses with (a) an inadequate overlapping distance, and (b) an appropriate overlapping distance. (c) Cascading of multiple single pulses using pulse energy of $30 \,\mu$ J. The above three figures have been adjusted to the same scale.

-show the transmission optical DIC image in xz-plane of cascading channels using different overlapping distance for two single pulses.
+10(b) show the transmission DIC optical image in xz-plane of cascading channels using different overlapping distances for two single pulses.
 The left and the middle one are the locations of the bottom and the top channels that will be cascading, respectively.
 The right channels are the results of cascaded channels.
-As seen in Fig. 8(a), the two channels are not completely connected due to an inadequate overlapping distance.
+As seen in Fig. 10(a), the two channels are not completely connected due to an inadequate overlapping distance.
 When the overlapping distance is increased, the cascaded channel has uniform dark color in the overlapping region, which implies that the channel cascading can be succeeded if an appropriate overlapping distance has been used.
-Figure 8(c) shows the representative cascaded channels of multiple single pulses.
+Figure 10(c) shows the representative cascaded channels of multiple single pulses.
 From observation by optical microscope, the channel cascading is usually succeeded if the overlapping distance of the features is equal to or greater than 68%.
-Although the microchannels by single-step channeling process can be performed only in the direction that is paralleled to the incident laser beam and the shape of microchannels has to be simple and straight rather than contour or complex, this novel process could still be a potential alternative to produce micro-scale channels inside transparent materials for microfluidic and lab-on-a-chip applications.
-For its industrial applications, setups during processing may be required if there are changes in directions of microchannels, and the connecting shapes at different angles or the effects of non-perpendicular surface with respect to the incident laser beam on the shape and size of microchannels could be further explored.
+Although the microchannels by single-step channeling process can be performed only in the direction that is paralleled to the incident laser beam, and the shape of microchannels has to be simple and straight rather than contour or complex, this novel process could still be a potential alternative to produce micro-scale channels inside transparent materials for microfluidic and lab-on-a-chip applications.
+In addition to long 1D channel, which is easily fabricated by this technique, the 2D and 3D structures with the changes in directions of microchannels could be fabricated by changing the setups during processing or by using a robot arm with six degrees of freedom to handle the workpiece.
+However, the effects of non-perpendicular surface with respect to the incident laser beam on shape and size of microchannels need to be further explored.